 Further west the Peaks were becoming frequent visitors to the Duchy of Cornwall.
 The 17.10 Plymouth - Penzance used 167 on January 9th, whilst 151 spent much of the third week of January in & out of Cornwall including 16th’s 08.30 Paddington - Penzance.
 The Devonian regained its Peak haulage from January 17th, but it still remained a notoriously poor timekeeper.

-A little off the beaten track on January 16th was 5229 working an evening Norwich - Cambridge service, deputising for the more normal dmu.
+A little off the beaten track on January 16th was 5229 working an evening Norwich - Cambridge service, deputising for the more normal diesel multiple unit.
 And on January 22nd 7532 visited Lingfield, via Oxted with a special freight from Mostyn.

 February 8th found the 9.40 Birmingham New Street - Paddington in charge of Toton’s 93, the locomotive coming back with the 17.05 to New Street.
 From February 23rd the changing of diesels at Bristol Temple Meads generally ceased due to the work on the resignalling scheme.
 The NE/SW services were affected by this, a number of services changed locomotives at Gloucester whilst others would run much further west, frequently changing power at Newton Abbot, the authorities trying to ensure that the locomotives could handle the return working without refuelling.
 A daily early afternoon parcels train from Bristol to Westbury was a favourite for Peak haulage, from here the vehicles were attached to a Cardiff - Portsmouth passenger, the locomotive returned light engine, the Peaks on this diagram represented a variety of depots.